 Understand the Context

 Always understand the context in which a percentage is used.
 A percentage alone can be misleading without knowing the underlying data.
-For example, a 10% increase in sales might seem impressive, but if the initial sales were very low, the actual increase might be insignificant.
+As an example, a 10% increase in sales might seem impressive, but if the initial sales were very low, the actual increase might be insignificant.
 Understanding the context ensures that you interpret percentages accurately and make informed decisions.

 Avoid Percentage Misuse